 Your child is growing up fast.
 She probably values her independence and time with her friends more than ever.
 But she still needs your guidance about how to spend her free time this summer.
-This might mean putting limits on screen time, and following rules for using screens wisely.
-Make sure your child has plenty of in-person social time — and amidst all that, make sure there’s time for learning, too.
+This might mean putting limits on screen time and establishing rules for using screens wisely.
+Along with plenty of in-person social time and active outside time, make time for learning, too.

 When kids don’t do learning activities over the summer, they can lose as much as two months of the reading and math skills that they worked so hard to learn during the school year.
 It’s a widespread phenomenon called “summer learning loss,” and experts say it’s a big factor in kids falling behind in school — and often staying behind.
 To make sure this doesn’t happen to your child, here are some fun ways you and your family can help your child build on what she learned in fourth grade and stay on track in fifth grade.

 Learning activities for the summer before 5th grade

 Take advantage of your child’s fascination with screens.
 She’s probably ready to work through lessons on her own on Khan Academy, a free online tool for teaching math (and other subjects, too).
 To get started, go to “Math by grade” and choose fourth grade to start.
 The site assesses and teaches as your child works her way through problems, so she can get more help with concepts she still needs to work on and jump ahead when she has mastered a lesson.
 Newsela.com helps students with reading comprehension by offering current, kid-friendly news stories written for grade-specific reading levels from elementary school all the way through high school.
 Your child may already be familiar with the site, and if so, he may have a class login.
 If not, you can sign your child up for free.
 Ask your child to keep the whole family informed by telling you about one story he reads each day.